justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 ^C
 ```

-We're going to need something a bit more powerful than typing human-readable
-characters at the service over `nc` as our exploit is going to involve sending
-some, uh, "creative" characters.
+`nc` is great for doing basic interaction with a service over the network,
+but it's too limited for us.
+For example, we're going to need to send
+characters that don't appear on a standard keyboard.

 Let's put together a small Python script to connect to the service, send some
 text, print the response and disconnect.
+We can then upgrade our Python
+script as we go.

 ```{.python .numberLines}
 #!/usr/bin/env python2